GoogleCloudPlatform/PerfKitBenchmarker/README.md

 HOW TO RUN ALL BENCHMARKS IN A NAMED SET
 ==================
+Named sets are are grouping of one or more benchmarks in the benchmarking directory.
+This feature allows parallel innovation of what is important to measure in the Cloud, and is defined by the set owner.
+For example the GoogleSet is maintained by Google, whereas the StanfordSet is managed by Stanford.
+Once a quarter a meeting is held to review all the sets to determine what benchmarks should be promoted to the standard_set.
+The Standard Set is also reviewed to see if anything should be removed.
 To run all benchmarks in a named set, specify the set name in the benchmarks parameter (e.g. --benchmarks="standard_set").
 Sets can be combined with individual benchmarks or other named sets.